 The reconstruction of and addition to the Longmeadow High School, a MassRIDES school that serves 1,024 students from 9th-12th grade, included the addition of three parking areas, athletic fields, and tennis courts.

-We initially performed survey services for the feasibility study on the existing High School site, to see if expanding the existing school would be possible.
-Nitsch Engineering worked closely with the design team prior to beginning the survey to develop a scope and method that would be appropriate for the level of design effort and minimize survey costs until it was determined whether the project would move forward.
-We performed a topographic survey on the 40-acre site to provide enough elevation data for the design team to get a sense of grading on the site.
+Nitsch participated in the feasibility study on the existing High School site to assess whether expanding the existing 188,990-square-foot school on a 35-acre site would be possible.
+We worked closely with the design team prior to beginning the topographic survey to develop a scope and method that would provide enough information to understand site grading needs, while minimizing survey costs until it was determined whether the project could move forward.
 We also located major physical features within the site using on-the-ground survey methods combined with compiled information from existing MassGIS aerial photographs.

-Nitsch Engineering provided traffic engineering services, including analyzing the existing site for parking, accessibility, parent pick-up and drop-off, and bus circulation.
+Nitsch provided traffic engineering services, including analyzing the existing site for parking, accessibility, parent pick-up and drop-off, and bus circulation.
 We recommended a separate bus pick-up/drop-off area for this school.
 We evaluated parking demand during school hours and recommended on-site parking capacity and temporary parking during construction phasing.
-We also performed speed analyses to verify the need for a school zone warning system on Bliss Road and Williams Street based on speed data, and recommended turning radius increase to prevent left turns out of a right-out driveway.
+To improve site safety, we also performed speed analyses to verify the need for a school zone warning system on Bliss Road and Williams Street based on speed data and recommended a turning radius increase to prevent left turns out of a right-out driveway.

-We are currently providing civil engineering services for the project.
-Our services include providing utility design, finalizing site grading and layout, and assisting with permitting by filing for site plan approval and preparing a United States Environmental Protection Agency (EPA) National Pollutant Discharge Elimination System (NPDES) permit for stormwater discharges from construction activities.
+We also provided civil engineering services, including utility design, site grading and layout, stormwater management design (including bioretention areas), and permitting assistance for site plan approval and United States Environmental Protection Agency (EPA) National Pollutant Discharge Elimination System (NPDES) permit for stormwater discharges from construction activities.